user2346526/teleport-script-roblox/README.md

-# teleport-script-roblox
+# basic script roblox
-this is a simple teleport script my friend made
+this is a simple script my friend made

 I don't know the compatibility with executors since he used hydrogen to test it and it worked
 # Instructions of use